'I'm coming back': Girl who was plowed into by car in front yard on road to recovery

 "When you get carjacked you don’t get carjacked from the passenger's side," Bolton said.
 "I don’t believe it one bit.
 It’s outrageous."

-"There will be justice for my daughter," Bolton said, and right now, she's focused on the positive.
+"There will be justice for my daughter," Bolton said, adding that right now, she's focused on the positive.

 "I asked God to save my baby when all this was going on and he did," Bolton said.
 "I’m totally grateful."